Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 From this plot, I found the outlier in the 'Former, Female' grouping of particular interest.
 WHO IS THE OUTLIER THAT BECAME AN ASTRONAUT AT 47?!

-After exploring the data using __Pandas__, I was able to locate the astronaut I was interest in discovering!
+After exploring the data using __Pandas__, I was able to locate the astronaut I was interested in discovering!

 ```